cn0047/stash/ed/theory.tdd.md

 The objective of acceptance tests is to prove that our application does what the customer meant it to, not that it works the way its programmers think it should.

+## Functional

+Functional testing tests a slice of functionality of the whole system.
+Functional testing bases on the specifications of the software.
+Functions are tested by feeding them input and examining the output (type of black-box testing).

 ## Unit

 The aim of a unit test is to show that a single part of the application does what the programmer intends it to.